Search for decays of the Higgs boson into scalar particles decaying into four or six $b$-quarks using $pp$ collisions at $\sqrt{s}= 13\,\mathrm{TeV}$ with the ATLAS detector: Results

-The category using $B$-jets is especially sensitive in the low-mass regime, where the $b\bar{b}$ system is collimated into a single object.
+The limits in the low-mass regime ($m_a < 20\,\GeV$), where the $b\bar{b}$ system is collimated into a single object, are mostly driven by the 2B category, while limits in the high-mass regime ($m_a > 30\,\GeV$) are mostly driven by the 4b category.
 The largest deviations correspond to the $H \rightarrow 2a/a_{1}a_{2} \rightarrow 4b$ case in the $2\ell$ channel, with a local (global) significance of 2.83 (2.04) for $m_a = 25~\GeV$ and 3.28 (2.57) for $(m_{a_1},m_{a_2}) = (50,70)~\GeV$.
 The global $p$-value is computed using the formula from Ref.~\cite{Gross:2010qma}, where a reference $p$-value of 0.5 is used to count the crossings across all tested values of the mass of the new scalar $m_a$.
 The value is then extrapolated to the observed local $p$-value.
 For models with different $m_{a_1}$ and $m_{a_2}$, the method is extended using the Euler characteristic instead of up crossings, as described in Ref~\cite{Vitells:2011da}.

 This search increases the sensitivity of previous ATLAS searches for $H \rightarrow 2a \rightarrow 4b$~\cite{HIGG-2016-01,HIGG-2017-05,HDBS-2018-47} by a factor of about 5--15 depending on the signal mass hypothesis by including a larger data sample, and by using novel identification algorithms for low-mass merged $B$-jets and including soft secondary vertices reconstructed outside of jets.
 These techniques enhance the sensitivity at low $m_a$ and to high multiplicity final states.
 The analysis considers the production mode $pp\rightarrow ZH (Z\rightarrow \nu\nu)$ for the first time in a search for exotic decays of the Higgs boson.
 In addition, this is also the first search for exotic decays of the Higgs boson in the final state $H \rightarrow a_1a_2 \rightarrow 4b/6b$ over the mass range $12 < m_{a} < 60~\GeV$.